Basketball (ball): Composition and mechanical properties

 Sports equipment is essential and specific to the sport it's designed for.
 The equipment in basketball is no different, where the basketball (ball) has been designed for a specific function in the game.
 In broad terms, the ball needs to be light, so it can be carried, shot, and dribbled.
 It needs to be round so that no matter how it hits the floor, it has a predictable trajectory.
 It needs to be elastic and have bounce so that when it is dribbled, it comes back to the player.
 Finally, it needs to be durable to last at least a game but honestly much more.
 The components that make up a basketball are what give it these properties.
 They include a hollow bladder made of butyl rubber wrapped in nylon thread and encased in a leather sleeve.
 Each of these materials has important mechanical properties that play a role in using a basketball.

 Butyl rubber makes up the inner bladder of the basketball.
 This is the same material that makes up the inner tube of a bike wheel.
 It is a copolymer made up of 98% isobutylene and 2% isoprene.
 It is a synthetic material that resembles natural rubber properties.
 It has good resistance to abrasion, tearing, and flexing, with a low gas permeability.
 The material's high density and low molecular movement can explain the low gas permeability.
-Butyl rubber has a density of around 920 kg/m^3.
+Butyl rubber has a density of around 920kg/m^3.
 This is a relatively high density where these chains are highly packed, reducing the amount of gas that can permeate through.
 Butyl rubber also has a low degree of molecular movement, the movement of the individual chains, even above the glass transition temperature, reducing gas penetration.
 It has a compressive strength between 2.2 and 3.3 MPa, which is the resistance of a material to breaking under compression, and a fatigue strength at 10^7 cycles is approximately 1 MPa.
 This is a relatively low compressive and fatigue strength but for the applications of a basketball it is sufficient.
 This makes the ball durable when it is dribbled or thrown against the basketball backboard repeatedly.
 One final important mechanical property of butyl rubber is its vibration dampening.
 Vibration dampening describes the pattern of oscillation decay after an input of energy, for instance when one bounces a basketball, and each sequential bounce reaches a lower and lower height until it stops.
 This may seem counterintuitive, but a ball that has relatively low vibration dampening is desired, so that it bounces back, as opposed to it having no such dampening so that all the force is transferred back to the players' hands or the hoop potentially causing some damage.
 The viscoelastic properties of butyl rubber are responsible for the vibration dampening, meaning that the material exhibits elastic and viscous characteristics when undergoing deformation allowing for a dissipation and absorption of energy.